 There’s little in the way of feedback through the steering, though, and the woollen feel around the dead-ahead is a further negative, but it’s otherwise precise and well-weighted.
 Braking power is decent and easily modulated with a satisfyingly snatch-free response at lower speeds.

 Some may find this Hyundai’s lack of engine and steering verve disappointing but, given the Tucson’s intended market, it’s not a huge strike against it.
-That said, although there’s not much here for the keener driver as you would find in an Ateca, but there is pleasure to be found in the way the Tucson smoothly, competently and comfortably gets down the road.
+That said, although there’s not much here for the keener driver as you would find in a Seat Ateca, but there is pleasure to be found in the way the Tucson smoothly, competently and comfortably gets down the road.